What Are VA Non-Allowable Fees & Who Pays Them?

 VA non-allowable fees protect eligible veterans, active duty service members, and their families from paying high closing costs without reducing the lender’s ability to provide various services related to originating loans.

 Ready to take advantage of your VA loan benefit?
-Apply online or speak with a Griffin Funding mortgage specialist today by calling 855-698-1230.
+Get started online or speak with a Griffin Funding mortgage specialist today by calling 855-698-1230.
 We can help you understand the closing costs associated with your loan and make the home-buying experience a positive one.

 Get StartedFrequently Asked Questions